mqq-marek/ProjectEuler-254/README.md

 ```

 For computing number n from f(n) we need to define reverse_f function.
-We know that n is composed of prefix and suffix with contains only digits 9,
+We know that n is composed of prefix and suffix which
+contains only digits 9,
-so we define N_Number tuple, function reverse_f and function which takes
+so we define N_Number tuple as prefix and suffix_len and
+function smaller_n, which takes
 two N_Number's and returns smaller one.

 ```python